Burnaby candidate Heather Leung still insists on 'Conservative' title after rejection by party

 BURNABY, B.C. - The latest twist in what may be the strangest election run of the season has an ousted Conservative candidate insisting she be referred to as the Conservative Party’s nominee, despite the party standing firm on its insistence she's not a member.

-Friday morning, Heather Leung's campaign manager sent a press release to journalists insisting that "for the sake of accuracy, and to avoid unnecessary confusion, media outlets are being asked on election night to title Ms. Leung as Elections Canada has, Conservative Party Candidate for Burnaby North – Seymour."
+Friday morning, Heather Leung's campaign manager, Travis Trost, sent a press release to journalists insisting that "for the sake of accuracy, and to avoid unnecessary confusion, media outlets are being asked on election night to title Ms. Leung as Elections Canada has, Conservative Party Candidate for Burnaby North – Seymour."

 But when contacted by CTV News, the Conservative party immediately replied via email that "Ms. Leung is not our candidate.
 If Ms. Leung is elected she will not sit in the Conservative caucus."